The Adventure of Sherlock Holmes' Smarter Brother

 The Adventure of Sherlock Holmes' Smarter Brother is a 1975 American musical comedy film with Gene Wilder, Marty Feldman, Madeline Kahn, Dom DeLuise, Roy Kinnear, and Leo McKern.
 The film was Wilder's directorial debut, from his own original script.

-Douglas Wilmer and Thorley Walters appear as Sherlock Holmes and Dr. Watson, respectively.
+Douglas Wilmer and Thorley Walters appear respectively as Sherlock Holmes and Dr. Watson.
 Wilmer had previously appeared as Sherlock Holmes in the 1960s BBC TV series, and Walters played Watson in three other films: Sherlock Holmes and the Deadly Necklace (1962), The Best House in London (1969), and Silver Blaze (1977).